 Are the voyages of Odysseus as familiar to you as your school schedule?
 Do people turn to you to explain e pluribus unum and SPQR?
 Can you parse nouns blindfolded and categorize subjunctives with one hand tied behind your back?
 Put your classical mettle to the test with 10 challenging academic tests, spread over two sessions and divided according to grade or Latin level (depending on the test).

 Classical themes have inspired artists of every generation.
 What will you be inspired to create?
 The Graphic Arts contest welcomes entries in virtually every medium — from traditional forms like oils and watercolors, to modern modes like photography and audio-video, with many other unique categories to suit every Muse, like models, games, and even greeting cards.
 Special recognition will be given for the Artist of the Year (Pictor Anni), the People’s Choice winner, and the best entry in the Themed Art contest.
-The theme for 2017: CLASSICAL FLORA: Trees and Flowers in Mythology and the Ancient World.
+The theme for 2018: CLEOPATRA.

 Artists are advised to read the contest rules and guidelines carefully.
 Note the general contest rules as well as the rules specific to your piece’s category.
 You are wholeheartedly encouraged to enter multiple submissions, so long as each piece belongs to a different category.

 This contest is designed to challenge a participant’s artistic skills by asking the contestant to create a piece of art extemporaneously.
 Materials are provided.
 This event is first-come, first-served.